random689/tp/docs/UserGuide.md

 #### Clear teacher contacts : `clearTeacher`

-Clears all **currently displayed** teachers from the address book.
+Clears all **currently displayed** teachers from NewAddressBook.
 If the currently displayed list is empty, the application warns the user that the list is empty and nothing is cleared.

 Format: `clearTeacher`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you want to delete all teachers from the address book, simply make sure the currently displayed list contains all teachers.
+If you want to delete all teachers from NewAddressBook, simply make sure the currently displayed list contains all teachers.
 You can make all teachers appear in the displayed list by the `listTeacher` command.
 </div>

+Example:
+* `listTeacher` followed by `clearTeacher` clears all teachers from NewAddressBook.
+* `filterTeacher t/good` followed by `clearStudent` clears all teachers with the "good" tag from NewAddressBook.

 #### Copying fields from teachers : `copyTeacher`
-Copy specified data from all **currently displayed** teachers.
+Copy specified data from all teachers in the **currently displayed** teacher list.
 The fields that can be copied are:

 - email
 - phone numbers
 - name

-Format: `copyTeacher [c/FIELD_TO_COPY]`
+Format: `copyTeacher c/FIELD_TO_COPY`

 `FIELD_TO_COPY` can only be one of three strings: `phone`, `email` or `name`.